-Progress using these three action steps below require you understand last week’s pointers.
+Progress using these three action steps below requires you to understand last week’s pointers.
 Look them up, if you haven’t consumed that information yet.
 So, moving on…let’s turn that ‘no’ into a YES.
 Remember: patience is required to teach important lessons.
 If you just want to control your child, and ‘make it happen right now, you will likely end up in repeated power struggles.
 Thus, please see this as a process of teaching over the weeks ahead.

-Getting to “Yes… Sure Mom!”
+Getting to “Yes… Sure, Mom!”

 4. When you get the ‘NO’…Walk Away.